andrade-adsf/data_science_pt/README.md

 # Felipe Andrade
 <sub>Customer Service Team Lead and Data Science Student</sub>

-Professional with experience workin on startups trying to change field to data science.
+Professional with experience workin on startups trying to change to data science field.

 **Background in:** SQL.